What Is Empadronamiento?

-The local government receive funding for the amount of people registered on the padron, this funding goes towards essential amenities such as health centres, cleaning, policing and road maintenance so being on the Padron does massively benefit the municipality as a whole and of course as a homeowner, that benefits you.
+The local government receive funding for the number of people registered on the 'padron', this funding goes towards essential amenities such as health centres, cleaning, policing and road maintenance so being on the Padron does massively benefit the municipality as a whole and of course as a homeowner, that benefits you.

 Why Do I Need To Register?

 If you spend more than 183 days per year in Spain, it is advisable to register on the Padron.

 Once registered, you will be given the Certificado de Empadronamiento, which can be used in many legal procedures in Spain, like enrolling your children at the local school or getting married in Spain, you also need it to apply for a health card (el càrnet para la asistencia sanitaria) or to apply for certain visas and also to apply for a residence permit.
 It also allows you to enjoy the discounts at the municipal sports centre, where they run exercise classes and other fun activities.

 Although it is not a strict requirement, if you want to benefit from better public services for yourself and others in your community, you really should take the time to register.

 It is also advisable to register due to the current Brexit process, as this will help to show the Spanish authorities that you are a permanent resident in Spain.

 How Do I Register For Empadronamiento?